 The third major consideration in teaching children about a word family as I have described it is that pronunciation piece.
 Studying a word family teaches children the reality about whether a common string of letters will always rhyme.
 It won’t.
 And with this kind of word family representation, they won’t ever think it should or be surprised that it doesn’t.
 As an example, let’s look at the family for <sign>.
 When we pronounce <sign>, <signer>, <cosign>, and <assignment>, the base is pronounced [saɪn].
 But what happens when we pronounce <design> and <resign>?
 The base is pronounced [zaɪn].
 And when we pronounce <signal>, <signify>, and <signet>, the base is pronounced [sɪgn].
 In these three words the <g> is pronounced.
 But it isn’t pronounced in eight of the family members I’ve included in this web!

 Just think about that.
 If spelling were there so we knew how to pronounce a word, most of the words in that one family would have different spellings.
 But they don’t!
 They are spelled the way they are to represent the meaning that they all share!
 The meaning and the shared spelling is what binds these words together into a family.
 We don’t have to blame the English language because words that look like they might rhyme don’t.
-Instead we need to appreciate the fact that the unpronounced <g> in this family is a marker letter, and as such, it marks its meaning connection to members of this family in which it is pronounced.
+Instead we need to appreciate the fact that the unpronounced <g> in this family is an allophone of /g/, and its presence marks a meaning connection to members of this family in which it is pronounced.
 Pronunciation is not consistent enough to be the reason for a word’s spelling, but a word’s sense and meaning is!

 You may be thinking that <sign> is a word that would not be studied in a primary classroom.
 But why not?
 Surely the children know some of its related words.
 They don’t need to be able to read the words to understand that they all have <sign> in their spelling.
 They can talk about what the words mean and the teacher can talk about the structure, meaning, and even point out the differences in pronunciations of the base.
 More of the students will understand this than you might think, and the rest will be gaining a foundation for a more accurate understanding of how our spelling system actually works.
 Any classroom should make it a point to look at words that interest the students no matter how many letters the word has!
 If the focus is always on the structure, the meaning, the word’s relatives, and the interesting things to note about the word’s grapheme/phoneme relationships, then the word is the vehicle for the understanding.
 Perhaps have an “I Pick – You Pick” philosophy for choosing words to look at.
 It will really drum up interest!